MCT-master/mct-master.github.io/README.md

 The content of the site is released under [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/).

+A useful Markdown cheatsheet can be found [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 ## Instructions for contributing to the MCT site

 ### Posting in the "home" section